plurai-ai/intellagent/docs/custom_chatbot.md

 ## Tool-Calling Agent

 If you're using a basic tool-calling agent, the only required modification (apart from environment customization) is selecting the appropriate LLM.
-CHAS supports all LangChain-compatible tool supported LLMs.
+IntellAgent supports all LangChain-compatible tool supported LLMs.
 Simply define the LLM type and name in the [configuration file](.././config/config_default.yml) according to your chatbot settings:

 ```yaml
 llm_chat: